LuizGemmer/ges_devel-publish/README.md

 App developed in the class of settings management of the course software engenieering at Universidade do Vale do Taquari - Univates

 ## Start up
-Clone this repo, cd into the folder with the files and run: docker compose up --build ctrl+c docker run django-web python manage.py migrate
+Clone this repo, cd into the folder with the files, setup a .env file based on .env_example.txt and run: docker compose up --build ctrl+c docker run django-web python manage.py migrate